-You will find some solid areas to fish from the bank and some good spots for fishing from your boat or raft.
+You will find some solid areas to fish from the bank and good spots for fishing from your boat or raft.

 Depending on where you are and what time of year it is, there may be different levels of quality water flow depending on when the last rainstorms went through.

-That said, you can fish dry and wet months without any problems to catch plenty of bass & panfish.
+That said, you can fish dry and wet months without problems to catch plenty of bass & panfish.

 If the river is running higher than normal, be prepared to deal with moving water throughout certain stretches of the river.

-The most common place to cast your pole will be at the end of bridges in either the middle or towards the end.
+The most common place to cast your pole will be at the end of bridges in the middle or towards the end.